ccitro/envoy-web/tests/README.md

 ## Continuous integration

-These tests are designed to run in CI/CD pipelines and should be run before merging any changes to ensure the integration continues to work correctly.
+These tests run in CI/CD pipelines and should pass before merging any changes.